Sour Cream & Chives Mashed Potatoes

 05/27/24

-(Updated 08/05/24)
+(Updated 05/15/25)

-Imagine your favourite potato chip flavour—good 'ol sour cream & chive—but in a dreamy mashed potato form.
+Imagine your favourite potato chip flavourโ€”good 'ol sour cream & chiveโ€”but in a dreamy mashed potato form.
 This mash is loaded with tangy sour cream, sharp cheddar cheese, freshly chopped chives and garlic powder.
-A crowd-pleaser of a side dish, serve for weeknight dinners and Sunday roasts, or as your Thanksgiving mash and at holiday dinners.
+A crowd-pleaser of a side dish, great for weeknight dinners and Sunday roasts.

-I have three words for this mash: lip-smacking good!
-I can’t get enough of ittotal comfort food vibes, with a nostalgic twist.
+I can’t get enough of itโ€”total comfort food vibes, with a nostalgic twist.
 Put the whole pot in front of me and I’ll find it near impossible not to gobble it all up.

 While add-ins really oomph a mash, how you combine the ingredients together can elevate it to legendary status.
-If you want to go the extra mile, this recipe will teach you how to make a mash that’s nice and fluffyall my tips and tricks below.
+If you want to go the extra mile, this recipe will teach you how to make a mash that’s nice and fluffyโ€”all my tips and tricks below.

-As a Registered Nutritionist, I’m a mega fan of the humble potato🥔.
+As a Registered Nutritionist, I’m a mega fan of the humble potato๐Ÿฅ”.
 They’re versatile (enjoy them boiled, roasted, baked, mashed…), affordable, and naturally gluten-free, making them an accessible dietary staple for many.
 As a rich source of carbohydrates, they’re a great food to provide easy energy to the body.

 Gather Ingredients